-Sarah J. Maas is a New York Times and international bestselling author whose works have become modern cornerstones of the romantasy genre.
-From a young age she developed a love for storytelling, often drawing inspiration from fairy tales, epic fantasies, and musical soundtracks.
+Sarah J. Maas is a New York Times international bestselling author whose works have become modern cornerstones of the romantasy genre.
+From a young age she developed a love for storytelling, often drawing inspiration from fairy tales and folk tales.
 She began writing her debut novel, Queen of Glass, at just 16, initially sharing chapters on FictionPress.com, where it gained a passionate online following.
-The novel was eventually acquired by Bloomsbury and published in 2012 under the title Throne of Glass.
+The novel was eventually acquired by Bloomsbury and became the 8-book Throne of Glass series.
 Maas’ second major series, A Court of Thorns and Roses, blends Beauty and the Beast–inspired romance with sweeping high fantasy and has become a cultural phenomenon with a loyal fanbase.
-Her newest series, Crescent City, marks her first foray into adult urban fantasy, combining modern settings with magical realms.
-All her series feature strong female protagonists and avid fans have noted similarities between the worlds in her series with the third book of Crescent City introducing the first official crossover with A Court of Thorns and Roses.
+Her newest series, Crescent City, marks her first foray into urban fantasy, combining her passion for magic and fantasy into the modern age.
+All her series feature strong female protagonists and are part of a multiverse that fans have dubbed the “Maasverse.”
+The third book of Crescent City introduced the first official crossover with characters from A Court of Thorns and Roses.
 Her works have sold millions of copies worldwide, been translated into over 30 languages, and although there have been multiple attempts to adapt her work for TV, so far none of her works have made it to the big screen.
+However, as of early 2026, Maas has confirmed that she has now regained control of all the TV and movie adaptation rights for her books.

 What is Throne of Glass about?

-Throne of Glass is a spellbinding young adult fantasy series set in a richly woven world of magic, power, and destiny.
+Throne of Glass is Sarah J. Maas’ first series, which she began working on at only 16!
+It is a spellbinding young adult fantasy series set in a richly woven world of magic, power, and destiny.
 Spanning eight full-length novels and including a prelude of five novellas, this bestselling fantasy epic introduces readers to Celaena Sardothien, a skilled assassin with a mysterious past and a fate intertwined with the survival of her world.
 Set in the vivid, dangerous realm of Erilea, the series delves into court intrigue, ancient magic, brewing rebellions, and a centuries-old evil seeking to return.

 Throne of Glass is unique in that it has three reading orders, each offering a unique way to experience the series.
 Sarah J. Maas wrote 5 prequels in the middle of the series, which were later compiled into their own prequel novel, The Assassin’s Blade.
 Each reading order has its own merit and varies based on when it recommends reading the prequel novel.